 The time is now

 There has also never been a better time to increase our collective ambition.
 The landmark Paris Agreement and the UN’s Sustainable Development Goals have put environmental action at the top of the international agenda.

 Meanwhile, armed with ever more insight into their environmental impact and the opportunities of action, companies, investors cities, states and regions have never been in a better position to act.

-We are inspired by the growing momentum behind environmental action this Earth Day.
+We are inspired by the growing momentum behind environmental action.
 The world is undergoing a fundamental transition and at CDP we are dedicated to tracking the global economy’s shift towards a sustainable future, and providing the tools and the confidence to further raise our collective ambition.

 Together we can transform the pace and scale of this global transition.